r-lib/testthat/revdep/email.md

    match message to take this into account.

 I realise updating tests that used to work doesn't seem like the best use of anyone's time, but I'm confident these changes will improve the overall reliability and robustness of testthat (and you have a month to make the changes).

+If it doesn't look like a bug in testthat, please prepare an update for CRAN.
+Ideally you'll tweak your package so it works with both the released and development versions of testthat.
+Otherwise, be prepared to submit your package to CRAN soon after I let you know that I've submitted.

 To get the development version of {{{ my_package }}} so you can run the checks yourself, you can run: